galenchn/Robot-Framework-example/README.md

 ## Introduction
 This guide will give you some ideas how to use [Robot Framework](https://robotframework.org/) to automate tests.
-You will learn steps to install Robot Framework, see some sample test cases and understand how things work, and some discussion on challenges.
+You will learn steps to install Robot Framework, see some sample test cases and understand how things work, and some key points to notice.

 ## Installation
 1. Install Python